To stay healthy and in good spirits during and after pregnancy, it's important to keep up with your regular exercise programme.

 If you're not feeling up to your old workout routine, ease into something you enjoy doing instead.
 Aerobic exercises with a low impact, as opposed to a high one, are recommended.

-An obstetrician should closely follow the pregnant competitive athlete.
+An obstetrician throughout the entire pregnancy should constantly monitor the pregnant athlete.

-However, it is important to discuss exercise with your obstetrician or another health care team member during your early prenatal visits.
+It would be best if you talked to your obstetrician or another healthcare team member about exercise during your early prenatal visits.